broadinstitute/carrot/UserGuide.md

 The `--created_by email` flag is optional and defaults to the email address in your carrot_cli configuration file.

-The `ID` field corresponds to the ID of the test to run.
-If you just added a test, this should still be visible at the command-line terminal as the result of `carrot_cli test create …` .
+The `TEST` field corresponds to the ID or name of the test to run.
+If you just added a test, the ID should still be visible at the command-line terminal as the result of `carrot_cli test create …` .
 If not, this can be found as the ID field when querying for pipelines (`carrot_cli test find`).

 #### <a name="concise-example"/> **Concise Example:**